rocketlaunchr/electron.guide/content/final-polish/renderer.md

 })
 ```

+If your BrowserWindow is set to transparent, you can also use a CSS based solution for fading-in.

 ### **Prevent BrowserWindow refreshes**

 A user can press `Cmd+R` (on macOS) or `F5` (on Windows) to refresh the webpage shown by the BrowserWindow.
 True native applications don't exhibit this behaviour.